Skip to main content

 The North Carolina Division of Marine Fisheries administers the Shellfish Lease and Franchise Program for the purposes of shellfish cultivation, aquaculture and mariculture within the State of North Carolina.
 The state has allowed shellfish leases on unproductive bottom since 1858.

-2022 Shellfish Lease Application Storm Prep BMP Checklist
+2024 Shellfish Lease Application

 Applications that are incomplete, filled incorrectly, or propose ineligible shellfish lease sites will be denied.
 The application fee is nonrefundable and nontransferable.

-Changes to the 2022 Shellfish Lease Application:
+Important notes regarding the Shellfish Lease Application:

 1. Storm Prep and Gear Management Plan - all new applications must include a comprehensive storm prep and gear management plan (Section 5 of the application, information in Appendix VII).
 This plan is mandatory and must be completed.
 Please contact staff if you have any questions.